MrShwhale/TMA-Character-Chart/notes.md

 Consider naming Mary's mother Mary in 62, for lore reasons

-Eye connection can be made slightly before episode 93
+Eye alignment can be made before episode 93 when Elias admits to murder

+Add Ellis connection to the Vast when Gertrude is revealed to have stopped the ritual

 # Current episode notes